Skip to content

 Add webhook endpoint form on Waypoint

 Using Slack or Zapier?
-Use our integrations make it even easier to connect and transform data as needed.
+Our integrations make it easy to connect and transform the data however you need.

 Endpoint integrations on Waypoint

-To do this, we recommend going to one of your templates and clicking 'Send test':
+Open one of your templates and click ‘Send test’:

 Send test on Waypoint

-After sending, you can view the resulting logs on your endpoint page within your webhooks dashboard:
+Once sent, you can view the resulting logs on your endpoint page in the webhooks dashboard:

 Waypoint endpoint test results

-Drill down into the individual log to view the payload, any attempts, and whether it succeeded or failed.
+Open a log to see the payload, attempt history, and whether it succeeded or failed.

 Waypoint endpoint test results detail